uclatonystark/ece202Aproj/README.md

 In this project, we propose to solve this centuries-old problem by rendering the process of page turn entirely automatic.
 This is achieved by an embedded system that recognizes and maps the musician’s hand and finger movements to the music playing in real time.
 This makes the page-turn precise and stress-free, allowing the musicians to focus on the creative aspects of the program.

 ### Goal
-To build an embedded system that consists of a glove and a tablet/computer to automatically turn electronic pages of sheet music in real-time
+To build an embedded system that consists of a glove and a computer to automatically turn electronic pages of sheet music in real-time
 ### Deliverables
 1) A glove-like wearable device that detects which fingers are used and their positions
 2) Page-turning software that uses data from the wearable device and compares it with sheet music being used in order to turn pages
 3) A demonstration of the automatic page turner in action in the form of a video and report.
 ## Hardware Used in This Project
-- Arduino BLE
+- Arduino Nano 33 Sense BLE
-- Force/Pressure Sensor (x10)
+- Force/Pressure Sensor (x5)
-- Position Sensor (x4) [Hall Effect or LIDAR]
+- Glove

 ## Project Timeline
 - Week 4: